Manifold Garden

 Manifold Garden is a puzzle video game developed by American artist William Chyr.
-It was released on Windows, macOS, and iOS on October 18, 2019.
+It was released on Windows, macOS, and iOS android on October 18, 2019.
 The player must navigate an abstract series of structures that appear to repeat into infinity, while solving a progression of puzzles.
 Ports for PlayStation 4, Nintendo Switch and Xbox One were released on August 18, 2020.
 An upgraded version of the game was released for Xbox Series X and Series S as a launch title on November 10, 2020, and an upgraded PlayStation 5 version released on May 20, 2021.